Nipple Surgery

 Do I qualify for nipple surgery?

-If you are male or female and have an inverted nipple/s, you may qualify for nipple surgery.
+If you are an individual with enlarged nipple(s), inverted or protruding nipple(s) or asymmetrical nipples, you may qualify for nipple surgery.

 Who is a good candidate for nipple surgery?